danilo-bangitjr-rlcore/cpp-ci-dev/docs/tech_spec.md

 ## Deployment Strategy

-The system employs a blue/green deployment methodology for agent upgrades, orchestrated by the `coredinator` service.
-A new agent version is deployed to a staging (green) environment while the production (blue) environment remains active.
-Upon successful health and validation checks, traffic is switched to the green environment.
-The `coredinator` facilitates automated rollback to the previous version if issues are detected.
+The system uses a blue/green deployment strategy for agent upgrades, managed by the `coredinator` service.
+A new agent version is deployed to a staging environment, and traffic is switched after successful health and validation checks. `coredinator` handles automated rollbacks if issues are detected.

-For data integrity, the system reverts to the last known stable agent version in case of data corruption.
-Transient data, including neural network weights, is purged and reconstructed from the process data historian to ensure rapid system recovery.
+In case of data corruption, the system reverts to the last stable agent version.
+Transient data, like neural network weights, is purged and reconstructed from the process data historian.

 ---